jdw1996/jdw1996.github.io/_src/2020-03-31-baseball-games-i-attended-in-2019.md

 *Starting pitchers:* Marcus Stroman (Blue Jays), Masahiro Tanaka (Yankees)

-I don't have any notes in particular on this game, but I did manage to get my roommate Taylor to come along.
+I don't have any notes in particular on this game, but my roommate Taylor did come along.
 He's not a baseball fan but he felt bad for me going to the game alone.
 Little did he realize how many games I planned on attending, almost all alone.